LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 2) Launch `Tracy.exe` from the Tracy Release
 3) In Tracy, press "Connect".
 It will wait for data to be sent to it.
 4) Launch `topaz_game` and watch the data stream in.

+## Gotchas
+Remember that there are a lot of things that can affect performance.
+- Platform (Windows, Linux, OSX)
+- Architecture (x86, x86_64)
+- Type of build (Debug, RelWithDebugInfo, Release, MinSizeRel)
+- Compiler (MSVC, Clang, GCC)
+- Your system specs (CPU Speed, Available Memory, Memory Latency, HDD R/W speed etc.)
+- Other programs using your system's resources
+- Virtualization/Containerization (VMWare, WSL, Docker)

+If you're performing before/after testing, try as hard as you can to make sure the conditions are the same for both runs and change as little as possible for each change.
+It is also helpful to take multiple readings and many samples per reading to try and get an accurate view of performance.

+## Finding Problems
+`TODO`

+## Profiling Lua
+`TODO`